NethServer/docs/developer-manual/en/development_process.rst

 * Administrator Manual before release
 * Inline help before release

-Packages should be inside *testing* or *nethforge-testing* repositories until all documentation is completed.
+Packages should be inside the *testing* or *nethforge-testing* repositories until all documentation is completed.

 New packages